 The housing division of the City of Lille, involved in MOLOC, thus supported the reflections of the National Architecture and Landscaping School of Lille (ENSAPL), a local partner in the MOLOC project, regarding energy renovations for “1930s houses” in Lille.

-The City of Lille contains 57,000 terraced houses from the industrial period (1850- 1950), nicknamed “1930s houses” out of a total of 117,000 dwellings.
-These houses were built before the first thermal regulations.
-11% of these houses are considered unsanitary ; 27 000 houses suffer from an energy scarcity.
+There is a total of 140 000 housing units in the city of Lille (including Lommes and Hellemes).
+A large part of these houses is made of terraced houses from the industrial period (1850- 1950), built before the first thermal regulations.
+25% of all dwellings are considered in energy poverty.
 Therefore, reducing the energy consumption of these houses and developing renewables is crucially important both socially and environmentally.